Saturday, September 3, 2016

 Sept.
 5 Be Late For Something Day—if you are among the millions who can't seem to stay on schedule, then this is a holiday for you.
 Being late is a common occurrence and can be caused by any number of things from it being a conscious desire to it being caused by circumstances beyond your control.
 There is no factual information about this holiday, but it leads us to the September 6th holiday which is…

 Sept.
 6 This is also Read A Book Day—self-explanatory and important for those of us who write.
-Goes along with the month being Be Kind To Editors and Writers Month.
-Perhaps it's also an opportunity to read about beheadings? :)
+Goes along with this being Be Kind To Editors and Writers Month.

 Sept.
 7 Neither Rain Nor Snow Day—this sounds like a tribute to those who deliver our mail.